 We want your brand spanking new picnic gear to bring style and sass to your outdoor adventures for many years to come.

-Read on for some easy-peasy tips to ensure your picnic rug lasts the distance (and then some).
+Read on for some easy-peasy tips to ensure your picnic rug and wet things bags last the distance (and then some).

 1. BEWARE OF STORING WHEN DAMP

 Had your rug sitting on damp grass and it’s still a bit wet when you pack up?

 When you get home, don't forget hang it over the fence, washing line or lie flat to dry to ensure any excess moisture evaporates, before folding and returning to its snazzy carry bag.

 The DuPont Teflon© stain and water resistant top side fabric encourages liquid to bead and makes it harder for stains to stick and easier to remove.
 While your rug is mighty stain resistant, it's not stain proof.

 Any mess left untouched for long periods can be difficult to remove.
 Don’t let it marinate and instead wipe clean with a damp cloth.
 For stubborn stains, work a little bit of laundry powder in to the stain and rinse off.

 For oil stains, work in some bicarb soda mixed with water to form a paste and leave to sit for 10 minutes before rinsing off.

 To remove grass and dirt, blast with the hose and hang up to dry.

 We don’t recommend washing in the washing machine because the waterproof PVC backing means that water can’t circulate through the fibres to get maximum benefit of a washing machine.
 The repeated spinning and high temperatures normally experienced in a washing machine may over time cause the top side of fabric to separate from the bottom.